sergiooncode/conversational-agent/README.md

 - The agent `Customer Support Triaging and Info Collector` which is the first to run already receives the whole conversation history.

+- I dedided to use PostgreSQL as the database because the raw conversations and summary have to be stored in JSON format and this database has a JSONB field which can be used efficiently for that data format.

+- Django is used for serving the API and modelling the domain.
+The reason to use this framework was because it was decided to use PostgreSQL as database and the integration with Django ORM is battle-tested.
+Also Django and dependencies of its ecosystem like djangorestframework make the REST machinery very straightforward.

 - I use Postgres to store conversation messages in a JSONB field, the field is called `raw_conversation` and it has a list as default so as the application runs messages are appended.
 After doing some research that append of an item which is such like `{"user": "<message>", "assistant": "<message>"}` seems to be efficient from a performance point of